tomterlouw/Steel_CBAM/README.md

 > The content of this work does not necessarily reflect the opinion of the European Commission or any other funding body.
 Responsibility lies solely with the authors.

-For more on TRANSIENCE, visit: [https://www.transience.eu](https://www.transience.eu)
+For more information regarding the TRANSIENCE project, please visit: [https://www.transience.eu](https://www.transience.eu)

 ---